sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    Data plugin representing an executable code on a remote computer.

+   .. rubric:: Initialization

+   Construct a new instance.

+   :param computer: The remote computer on which the executable is located.
+   :param filepath_executable: The absolute filepath of the executable on the remote computer.

    .. py:attribute:: _KEY_ATTRIBUTE_FILEPATH_EXECUTABLE
       :canonical: aiida.orm.nodes.data.code.installed.InstalledCode._KEY_ATTRIBUTE_FILEPATH_EXECUTABLE
       :type: str
       :value: 'filepath_executable'

-   .. py:method:: __init__(computer: aiida.orm.Computer, filepath_executable: str, **kwargs)
-      :canonical: aiida.orm.nodes.data.code.installed.InstalledCode.__init__

-      Construct a new instance.

-      :param computer: The remote computer on which the executable is located.
-      :param filepath_executable: The absolute filepath of the executable on the remote computer.

    .. py:method:: _validate()
       :canonical: aiida.orm.nodes.data.code.installed.InstalledCode._validate